-- For DP and Xcel Regional Championships and National Qualifiers, the additional time over 8 hours will be compensated at the regular hourly rate. - At the National Qualifiers, Championships rate will apply to all Elite sessions (compulsory and optional).
-If a judge is assigned to the National Elite Qualifier and also judges additional DP Invitational sessions on the same day as the Elite session(s), the judge will be paid the hourly rate for the DP sessions and Championship rate for the Elite sessions.
+- For DEV and Xcel Regional Championships and National Qualifiers, the additional time over 8 hours will be compensated at the regular hourly rate. - At National Qualifiers, the championship rate will apply to all elite sessions (compulsory and optional).
+If a judge is assigned to the national elite qualifier and also judges additional DEV invitational sessions on the same day as the elite session(s), the judge will be paid the hourly rate for the DEV sessions and championship rate for the elite sessions.